Tippenn/Tippenn/README.md

   </p>

 <p>
-    Served as the sole programmer within a 3-person team, responsible for designing and implementing the complete gameplay and system architecture.
+    Served as the sole programmer and contributing in game design within a 3-person team, responsible for implementing the complete gameplay and system architecture while giving feedback to the design of some building.
   </p>

   <ul>